 Ottosdal is in the centre of North West and was established as a Dutch Reformed Church parish on the farm Korannafontein in 1913 and named after its owner, GP Otto.
-It is the only place in South Africa where the unique "wonderstone," or pyrophyllite, is found and mined.
+It is the only place in South Africa where the unique "wonderstone", or pyrophyllite, is found and mined.
 The annual agricultural show in Ottosdal is one of the oldest in the province.

 Trenches and cemeteries dating from the Anglo-Boer/South African War can be found on the farms Gestoptefontein and Driekuil.
 In the Garden of Remembrance are graves of soldiers killed during the war.
 The Old Farmhouse built in 1910 houses a unique African collection.
-The Old Water Mill built around 1860 is a national monument.
+The Old Watermill built around 1860 is a national monument.

 The Ottosdal Night Race is organised in conjunction with the Diamond Marathon Club.
-The event consists of 42,2km, 21,1km,10km races and a 5-km fun run.
+The event consists of 42,2-km, 21,1-km and 10-km races and a 5-km fun run.